best-child-friendly-restaurants-wine-estates-near-cape-town

 Child seats:

-Yes, I think I saw a basic one available when we visited.
+Yes, I think I saw a basic one available at the restaurant when we visited.
 (For babies, it might be best to have your own pram or carrier handy though.)

 Childminders available on-site:

-Not really – but for the guided Sunday walks or art classes, there is naturally adult supervision.
+For the guided Sunday walks or art classes, there is naturally adult supervision.
+Sensory Seekers is also wonderfully supervised play.

 Child-friendly/dedicated kiddies’ menu: